League showcasing international talent in Mexico City game

 Globalization is a watchword for the leading professional basketball league, which next month shifts NBA action to London for a game between the Atlanta Hawks and Brooklyn Nets after a record spate of eight pre-season games staged overseas.

-While worldwide revenues represent a modest amount of the NBA’s total of some $4 billion in revenue, it is a fast-growing segment.
+While international revenues represent a modest amount of the NBA’s projected total of over $5 billion, it is a fast-growing segment.

 More than 30 percent of league merchandising sales come from outside the United States and more than half of NBA.com’s 9.6 billion page views and 5.6 billion video streams come from outside North America, the league says.